 Lower Taylor Creek Restoration Project

-- Remove the last fish passage barriers between Lake Washington and Deadhorse Canyon
+- Improve fish passage between Lake Washington and Deadhorse Canyon.

-- Replace the public culvert under Rainier Avenue S
+- Replace the culvert under Rainier Avenue S.

-- Address storm-related flooding and sediment deposition at the mouth of the creek (as possible)
+- Reduce storm-related flooding and sediment deposition at the mouth of the creek (as possible).

 - Provide public access at the site once construction is complete.
 The final decision about the preferred creek alignment for design will be made during preliminary engineering phase, by early 2016.
 Learn more about public access options analysis.